pact-foundation/pact.io/consumer/README.md

 To ensure you don’t have a Garbage In Garbage Out situation, expect the response body to contain the newly updated values of the resource, and all will be well.

-If, for performance reasons, you don’t want to include the updated resource in the response, another way to avoid GIGO is to use a shared fixture between a GET response body, and a PUT/POST request body.
+If you can't include the updated resource in the response, another way to avoid GIGO is to use a shared fixture between a GET response body, and a PUT/POST request body.
 That way, you know that the fields you are PUTing or POSTing are the same fields that you will be GETing.

 ## Use `can-i-deploy`